sylvainclb/LWGarden/README.md

 ## Features
 * Download of your leek files from [LeeKWars](https://www.leekwars.com)
+* Get Register, to check saved data

 ## How-To
-+ Install python 3 on our computer
+* Install python 3 on your computer
-+ pip3 install -r requirements.txt
+* pip3 install -r requirements.txt